 The base rate for this account is nominal.

-For each month that a deposit is made into the account, and no money is withdrawn, you will earn a bonus rate added to the base rate.
-When combined, this equals a variable competitive interest rate.
+For each month that a deposit is made into the account, and no money is withdrawn, you will earn a maximum interest rate of 2.30%.

 Interest is calculated on the balance each day and paid into the account quarterly, starting in March, June, September and December.
 The interest rate is variable, which means it could change according to the movements of the RBA cash rate.